JoshLakenan/ErrandPlanner/README.md

      - Use `docker compose start` to restart the containers.
      - Use `docker compose stop` to stop the containers.

-  5. Navigate to the `http://localhost:8080`, to begin planning your your optimized errand routes!

 ### Setup Notes
-- The current docker-compose.yml file sets up persistant storage of postgres data and redis data on your device.
+- The current docker-compose.yml file sets up docker volumes for postgres data and redis data on your device.
 This enables the perstistance of data across container restarts.

 ## Using the App
+1. Navigate to the `http://localhost:8080`, to begin planning your your optimized errand routes!
-1. Register as a user!
+2. Register as a user
-    - You'll be re-directed to login afterward.
-2. Login.
-    - Upon successful login you'll be taken to the /paths page.
+3. Login
-3. Create a path
+4. Create a path
     - The paths page is used to create and view your "paths" aka lists of locations.
 Click on a path card to view it's details.
-4. Add locations to your path, and get an optimized google directions link
+5. Add locations to your path, and get an optimized google directions link
     - On the path detail page, you can add locations to your path via google places search, or by selecting from recently used / saved paths.
     - Add paths using the controls on the right hand side.
     - Click the big purple button to calculate your path!
 This gets a google directions with all errand locations organized into the most optimal order, along with the drive time / distance data for your selected locations.
-5. Save / Edit locations
+6. Save / Edit locations
-    - You can save names for your favorite locations from the path detail page, or the /locations page.
+    - You can save names for your favorite locations from the path detail page, or the locations page.
     - Deleting a saved location from the locations page will also remove it from any associated paths.